Project-MONAI/model-zoo/models/vista3d/docs/README.md

 ```
 python -m monai.bundle run --config_file "['configs/inference.json', 'configs/inference_trt.json']"
 ```

+By default, the argument `enable_class_head` is set to `false` in `configs/inference_trt.json`.
+This means that the `class_head` module of the network will not be converted into a TensorRT model.
+Setting this to `true` may accelerate the process, but there are some limitations:

+The `label_prompt` will be converted into a tensor and input into the `class_head` module.
+The batch size of this input tensor will equal the length of the original `label_prompt` list (if no prompt is provided, the length is 117).

+To make the TensorRT model work on the `class_head` module, you should set a suitable dynamic batch size range.
+The maximum dynamic batch size can be configured using the argument `max_dynamic_batchsize` in `configs/inference_trt.json`.
+If the length of the `label_prompt` list exceeds `max_dynamic_batchsize`, the engine will fall back to using the normal PyTorch model for inference.
+Setting a larger `max_dynamic_batchsize` can cover more input cases but may require more GPU memory (the default value is 4, which requires 16 GB of GPU memory).
+Therefore, please set it to a suitable value according to your actual requirements.

 ### TroubleShoot for Out-of-Memory
 - Changing `patch_size` to a smaller value such as `"patch_size": [96, 96, 96]` would reduce the training/inference memory footprint.